 - From the maker: Cloud Break Chardonnay is ripe and full-bodied with delicious aromas and juicy flavors of pineapple, tropical fruit, and toasty oak, balanced with creamy overtones for a lingering, memorable finish.

 I hope you get to make this outstanding Époisses Ham Apple Tart and I would be very exciting to hear from you with your feedback and photos.
-Remember to tag us @Spoonabilities if you post the photos in social media.
+Oh, and since you are making this tart for dinner, why not make a Lemon Tart for dessert?
+Remember to tag us @Spoonabilities if you post any photos in social media.
 Have a great week!

 Your Recipe ConciergePrint

-Époisses Ham Apple Tart is a delicious French recipe with a creamy, custard filling of salty deli ham, sweet pink lady apples, and Époisses cheese.
+Epoisses Ham Apple Tart is a delicious French recipe with a creamy, custard filling of salty deli ham, sweet apples, and Époisses cheese.
 This French cheese is stinky and pungent, and has a heavenly taste that is buttery, sweet, grassy and salty that melts in your mouth.

 Adapted from Food & Wine Magazine.